core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can partially update a topic's configuration by submitting a partial topic representation in an iPATCH request to the topic URI.
 The iPATCH request allows for updating only specific fields of the topic while leaving the others unchanged.
 As with the POST method, the topic properties "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

-On success, the broker returns a 2.04 (Changed) response and the current full resource representation.
+On success, the broker returns a successful response (typically 2.04 Changed) and the current full resource representation.
 The broker only updates topic properties that are explicitly mentioned in the request.

 Decreasing "max-subscribers" will also cause some subscribers to get unsubscribed.
 Unsubscribed endpoints receive a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.